orra-dev/orra/docs/sdks/python-sdk.md

 ## Quick Integration Example

-The Orra SDK is designed to wrap your existing service logic with minimal changes.
+The orra SDK is designed to wrap your existing service logic with minimal changes.
 Here's a simple example showing how to integrate an existing chat service:

 ```python
 import asyncio